 - Communicating with government agencies and other stakeholder groups to encourage responsible regulations to protect water,

-- Investigating and correcting water quality incidents related to our operations in an expeditious manner,
+- Promptly investigating and correcting water quality incidents related to our operations,

 - Providing access to safe water, sanitation and hygiene for our employees, and

-- Supporting community projects focused on ensuring a clean water supply.
+- Supporting community projects focused on maintaining a clean water supply.

 - At the A.B.
 Brown facility, water withdrawal is calculated using circulating water flows, outside temperature, percentage of evaporation loss, cooling tower cycles and generating hours.